Medically reviewed by Drugs.com. Last updated on Aug 19, 2019.

 Colistin-base activity (CBA) 300 mg

-Pneumonia, hospital-acquired or ventilator-associated due to susceptible multidrug-resistant gram-negative bacilli (eg, Pseudomonas aeruginosa, Acinetobacter spp) (off-label):
+Pneumonia, hospital-acquired or ventilator-associated due to susceptible multidrug-resistant gram-negative bacilli (eg, Pseudomonas aeruginosa, Acinetobacter spp) (off label): Note: When used for empiric treatment, use in combination with other agent(s) when appropriate (IDSA/ATS [Kalil 2016]).

 Refer to adult dosing.